Budibase/website/content/blog/open-source-low-code-platforms/index.md

 Here are the key takeaways:

-* **Unsupported functionality -** If you need to do something very specific, you could have difficulty finding a low-code platform that supports the functionality you need.
+* **Unsupported functionality -** If you need to do something very specific, you could have difficulty finding a low-code platform that supports the functionality you need within business processes.
 However, with increased flexibility and extensibility, this is becoming rarer and rarer.
 * **Learning curves -** Of course, with any new tool, your team will actually need to learn how to use it.
 In most cases though, you’ll more than make this time back in efficiency savings.
 Still, no-code solutions can offer a faster initial onboarding process.
 * **Internal roll-out -** In larger organizations, there’s also the issue of getting new tools signed off for internal roll-out.
 * **Internal resistance -** You might come up against decision-makers who are skeptical of low-code development.
 They might think platforms are insecure, underpowered, or unreliable.
 All myths, of course, but you’ll need to be aware of these before you can dispel them.